We have a range of funding options available through various state funding programs.

 What fees will I expect to pay?

-As part of your apprenticeship, you are required to pay a student contribution fee unless you fall within one of the exemption categories.
-The student contribution fees under User Choice are set by DETET at $1.60 per nominal hour for each unit of competency.
+As part of your traineeship, you are required to pay a student co-contribution fee unless you fall within one of the exemption categories.
+The student co-contribution fees under these programs are set by DTET at $1.60 per nominal hour for each unit of competency.

-For more details on funding and to check your eligibility, please check the User Choice website.
+For more details on funding and to check your eligibility, please check the Queensland Government website.

-Refer to the Fees Schedule to get a full list of qualifications subsidised under the User Choice program where the applicant meets the eligibility criteria.
+Refer to the iTFE Fees Schedule to get a full list of qualifications subsidised and delivered for these programs where the applicant meets the eligibility criteria.

 The South Australia Government provides subsidised training under the Skills SA program.
 Training is subsidised where there is a demand for jobs in related industries.
 The Government contributes towards the cost of training which means eligible students will pay less for their training.